Empirical Research at the Rogers College of Law

 - Office of Research and Contract Analysis (ORCA)—This office will review contracts you have with outside vendors/entities.
 They have templates for incoming and outgoing agreements and contracts.

-- University Information Technology Services (UITS)—Offers support for several statistical software packages including SPSS, SAS, Minitab, S-Plus and others.
-Software is available for purchase at the University Bookstore at academic pricing and is also installed on computers at various labs on campus.
+- The UITS Research Computing Consulting service —Offers support for several statistical software packages including SPSS, SAS, Minitab, S-Plus and others.
+Software is available for purchase at the University Bookstore at academic pricing and is installed on computers at various labs on campus.
 UITS also offers a statistical consulting service to help you in your research gathering and analysis as well as self-paced tutorials for several of the packages.
 Call for more info: 626-TECH (8324).

 - The Graduate Interdisciplinary Statistics Program (GIDP) provides a list of UA faculty engaged in statistics projects and their subject interests.